Occipitocervical vertical distraction injuries: Anatomical biomechanical, and 3-tesla magnetic resonance imaging investigation

 3-Tesla, Alar ligaments, Apical ligament, Biomechanics, Magnetic resonance imaging

 Digital Object Identifier (DOI)

 Yüksel, K. Zafer; Yüksel, Murvet; Gonzalez, L. Fernando; Baek, Seungwon; Heiserman, Joseph E.; Sonntag, Volker K.H.; and Crawford, Neil R., "Occipitocervical vertical distraction injuries: Anatomical biomechanical, and 3-tesla magnetic resonance imaging investigation" (2008).
-Neurobiology.
+Translational Neuroscience.
 795.